BillJr99/Ursinus-CS173/_pages/Activities/activity-datatypes.md

         ]]></script>
       questions:
         - What do you think the <code>//</code> characters represent?
+		- What is typically enclosed in double quotes?
-        - What do the curly braces enclose?
+		- What does a semicolon represent?
     - title: Primitive Data Types
       model: |
         <div style="width: 100%; display: table; border-collapse:separate; border-spacing:5px;">